tpierrain/NFluent/ReadMe.md

 NFluent overview
 ==============

-NFluent provides some extension methods for a __fluent .NET TDD experience__.
+NFluent provides some extension methods for a __fluent .NET TDD experience__ based on simple Assert.That(bool condition) statements.

 __NFluent will make your tests__:
 + __fluent to write__: with auto completion support